Alonzo Mourning Didn’t Play in His First NBA All-Star Game, but Prince Made Sure He Had a Memorable Time

 Alonzo Mourning fit right into the NBA

-Alonzo Mourning enjoyed a 2,000-point, 1,000-rebound career over four seasons at Georgetown and entered the pro ranks with the Charlotte Hornets as the No. 2 overall pick of the 1992 NBA draft.
+Alonzo Mourning enjoyed a 2,000-point, 1,000-rebound career over four seasons at Georgetown.
+The Virginia native entered the pro ranks with the Charlotte Hornets as the No. 2 overall pick of the 1992 NBA Draft.

 Mourning’s transition from college was nearly flawless.
-Although Shaquille O’Neal was the near-unanimous Rookie of the Year in 1993, Mourning averaged 21.0 points and 10.2 rebounds in his debut season.
+Shaquille O’Neal was the near-unanimous Rookie of the Year in 1993.
+Bt, Mourning averaged 21.0 points and 10.2 rebounds in his debut season.
 Bigger things were yet to come for the 6-foot-10 center.
 Beginning with his second season, Mourning earned All-Star status in seven of nine seasons.

-After a decade with the Hornets and then the Miami Heat, Mourning sat out the 2002-03 season due to kidney disease.
-He returned to play parts of two seasons with the New Jersey Nets and finished up with three-plus seasons with the Miami Heat, where Mourning earned a championship ring in 2006.
+After a decade with the Hornets and then the Miami Heat, Mourning sat out the 2002–03 season due to kidney disease.
+He returned to play parts of two seasons with the New Jersey Nets.
+Then, Mourning finished up with three-plus seasons with the Miami Heat, where Mourning earned a championship ring in 2006.

 Alonzo Mourning did not play in his first NBA All-Star Game